Saffron Square

-Saffron Square (formerly known as Wellesley Square) is a town square and a skyscraper in Croydon, United Kingdom.
+Saffron Square (formerly known as Wellesley Square) is a town square and a skyscraper in Croydon, South London, England.
 The purple and red Saffron Tower is currently the second-tallest building in Croydon.

 Saffron Square is part of the Croydon Vision 2020 regeneration plan for the London Borough of Croydon to add to its goal of being London's Third City.
 The area was developed by Berkeley Homes.
 Planning permission for the tower was given in April 2008, and construction began in 2011, with completion in 2016.